RobertoVallado/create-archive/docs/journal/posts/draft.md

 ---
 date:
-  created: 2024-05-01
+  created: 2024-01-01
-categories:
-  - Holidays
+draft: true
 ---

-# Happy May Day!
+# Happy new year!

-Happy May Day 2024 to everyone.
+Happy 2024 to everyone.
 Wishing you all the best!
 <!-- more -->

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod